How to Set Logon Hours in Active Directory

 - Find the User Account:

-- In the ADUC console, navigate to the Users container (or the organizational unit (OU) where the user account is stored).
+- In the ADUC console, head over to the Users container (or the organizational unit (OU) where the user account is located).

-- Right-click on the user account for which you want to set the logon hours and select Properties.
+- Right-click on the user account you want to modify and select Properties.

 - Set Logon Hours:

-- In the user properties window, go to the Account tab.
+- In the user properties window, click on the Account tab.

-- A grid will appear with the days of the week listed along the top and hours of the day along the side.
+- A grid will pop up showing the days of the week at the top and the hours of the day on the side.

-- To allow logon during specific hours, click and drag over the grid to highlight the hours when the user can log on.
-Unhighlight hours to block access during those times.
+- To allow logon during certain hours, click and drag over the grid to highlight the hours when the user can log in.
+Unhighlight any hours to block access during those times.

 - Apply the Changes:

-- Click OK in the user properties window to apply the changes.
+- Finally, click OK in the user properties window to save your changes.

 Method 2: Using PowerShell

-You can also use PowerShell to set logon hours for a user in Active Directory.
-Here’s a PowerShell script that allows you to specify the logon hours.
+You can also set logon hours for a user in Active Directory using PowerShell.
+Here’s a simple PowerShell script that lets you specify logon hours.

 - Open PowerShell:

-- Press Windows Key + X and choose Windows PowerShell (Admin).
+- Press Windows Key + X and select Windows PowerShell (Admin).

-Here's a basic script to set a user’s login workstation (though not exact hours):
+Here’s a basic script to set a user’s login workstation (though it won’t specify exact hours):

 Set-ADUser -Identity "username" -LogonWorkstations "workstation1,workstation2"